Heart & Vascular Care at Baptist Memorial

-Patients who develop heart problems can rely on Baptist for all their heart care needs.
-Baptist is the only health care system in the Mid-South that offers the full spectrum of cardiovascular care, from non-invasive cardiology to heart transplantation.
+Patients who are at risk for heart problems or who currently have a heart or vascular condition can turn to Baptist for all of their heart care needs.
+Baptist is the only health care system in the Mid-South to offer the full spectrum of cardiovascular care, from non-invasive cardiology to heart transplantation.

-Baptist also believes in treating patients on a continuum of wellness, emphasizing prevention and controlling risk factors.
+Not only are we ready and able to treat heart and vascular patients, we’re also advocates for wellness and prevention by helping patients to control or reduce risk factors.
 Through rehabilitation facilities, Baptist helps patients evaluate their risk for heart disease, advocates good lifestyle choices and educates patients about heart disease.
-Baptist provides care for the sick and helps people stop heart disease before it begins.
+Not only do we provide care for the sick, we also strive to help people stop heart disease before it begins.